-Environmental concerns after large rubbish pile dumped
+UPDATE: More illegal dumpings spotted in Fraser Coast

 "It didn't matter which way you looked, there was household rubbish everywhere," she said.

-"We often go there as a family, and it was one of the first places I took my daughter to learn to fish."
+"We often go there as a family, and it was one of the first places I took my daughter to learn to fish.

+This example of illegal littering is one of many that regularly happen on the Fraser Coast.

-Fraser Coast Councillor Denis Chapman said it was the council's duty to investigate and then clean areas across the region that get mistaken for dumping grounds.
+And if caught, offenders have to pay a heavy price - much more than it would have cost to just dump the rubbish properly in the first place.
+Fraser Coast Councillor Denis Chapman said it was the council's duty to investigate and then clean areas across the region that get abused in this way.

 "Individual fines can be significant with the maximum penalty for illegally dumping waste around $100,000," he said.

-Note: UPDATE: A stack of rubbish dumped inside the Wide Bay Motor Complex is one of the latest illegal dumping occurrences on the Fraser Coast.